sergey-shandar/public/articles/my_javascript_set_of_best_practices.md

 ## Use ECMAScript modules

 ECMAScript modules are supported by most of the modern JavaScript engines and browsers.
-Currently, I'm using only `export default` because it's consistent with loading JSON files and [CommonJS](https://en.wikipedia.org/wiki/CommonJS) system.
+Currently, I'm using only `export default` because it's consistent with loading JSON files and the [CommonJS](https://en.wikipedia.org/wiki/CommonJS) system.
 I want to use only one `export` method and prefer simplicity over syntax sugar.

 ```js
 import my from './export-default.mjs'